 Prior to the FCC, I had several different roles in the wireless industry, including as founder of my own startup, director of business development, venture capitalist and strategy consultant.
 In my 20+ years, I have been fortunate to have founded or joined early pioneering companies that built the foundations for low-power mesh networking (Millennial Net), rich mobile advertising (Crisp Media (acquired by Quotient)) and online radio (RadioSherpa (my startup that was acquired by TuneIn Radio)).

 I currently live in the DC area with my wife Stephanie but remain an lifelong Boston sports fan.
 Feel free to reach out to me via my website or at sasha at first&lastname dot com.

 Since leaving the Commission, I have also started a popular blog that tracks round-by-round results during FCC spectrum auctions.
-My blog has been widely quoted by leading wireless publications including FierceWireless, LightReading, RCR Wireless and CommDaily.
-I have also been cited by leading Wall Street analysts including from CreditSuisse, MoffettNathanson and New Street Research.
+My blog has been widely quoted by leading financial news sites including the Financial Times, Bloomberg and Investor's Business Daily.
+I have also been quoted by leading wireless news publications including FierceWireless, LightReading, RCR Wireless and CommDaily.
+I have also been cited by leading Wall Street analysts including from CreditSuisse, Barclay's, MoffettNathanson and New Street Research.